"Oh, boy, what flavor?"

 - "Honey, why is the baby on fire?"
 "BUY ME MORE JEWELRY!"

-- Megaton Kick: "When I grow up, I wanna go to the moon!"
-"Why wait?"
+- Megaton Punch: "When I grow up, I wanna go to the moon!"
+"Why wait?" (girl gets super-kicked to the moon)

 - Moe Anthropomorphism: All the memorable non-human characters from the show are drawn as cute anime humans in the opening of asdfmovie12.
 For bonus points, Desmond the Moon Bear is drawn as a bear.

-- Moment Killer: The Moon in the fifth movie.
+- Moment Killer: The Moon in the fifth movie spoils a romantic moment by stating its Shipper on Deck status.

 - Mood Whiplash: "I'm allergic to adorableness!" *Kitten lands on face* "Awwwwww." *Cut to his tombstone*